How to budget effectively for your events

 Photo from: unsplash.com

-What aspects of your event are going to make the most positive impact on your attendees?
-Is it going to be the speakers?
-Sound?
-Venue?
-Interpreting?
-What is the one thing that will make them come back to your events again and again?
+What part of your event is going to make the biggest impact on its participants?
+Will it be the speakers, the sound, the venue or the interpreting?
+What is that one thing that will keep them coming back to your events again and again?

 Photo from: shutterstock.com